bonni208/Business_Ethics/Business_Ethics.md

 [[X]] The ability to recognize, understand, manage, and effectively use one's own emotions and those of others [[ ]] The ability to solve complex math problems
 [[ ]] The ability to communicate effectively in a foreign language

-One of the ways people may attempt to reduce cognitive dissonance is by changing their beliefs or attitudes to align with their [[actions]].

 Which of the following is NOT one of the key elements of emotional intelligence?